-The sleepy capital of Laos is stirring: Vientiane, set on the Mekong River bordering Thailand, has slowly shrugged off its reputation as Southeast Asia's least happening capital city, clueing visitors in on its spacious French-style boulevards, colonial architecture and bars hawking cheap Beer Lao.
+The sleepy capital of Laos is stirring: Vientiane, set on the Mekong River bordering Thailand, has slowly shrugged off its reputation as Southeast Asia's least happening capital city.
+Visitors enjoy the city's spacious French-style boulevards, colonial architecture, and bars hawking cheap Beerlao.

 Stop by Vientiane's Holiest Shrine

-It was constructed in 1566, on the site of a 13rd century Khmer temple, and has been successively ransacked and reconstructed ever since.
-The temple was last destroyed in the 19th century during the Siamese invasion, but was later restored.
+Pha That Luang in the northeast of Vientiane is the country's most holy Buddhist monument, as it is said to house a relic from the Buddha himself.
+Constructed in 1566 on the site of a 13th century Khmer temple, Pha That Luang has been successively ransacked and reconstructed ever since.
+The temple was last destroyed in the 19th century during the Siamese invasion but was later restored.

-The monument is in the center of Vientiane, at the end of the broad French-built Lan Xang Boulevard.
+The monument is in the center of Vientiane, at the end of the broad French-built Lane Xang Avenue.
 A fountain donated by the Chinese government sits beside it.
-Visitors will be charged a small fee for climbing to the top, although taking pictures is not permitted.
+Climb up the stairs to the top of the Patuxai for nice views from the upper floors.

-No other Buddhist temple in Southeast Asia offers anything matching the Park's 200-plus-item catalog of weirdness, among them a 130-foot-high reclining Buddha; Indra riding a three-headed elephant; a head with four arms in the cardinal directions; and a three-story-high pumpkin that you can climb.
+No temple in Southeast Asia offers anything matching the Buddha Park's (Xieng Khuan), 200-plus Hindu and Buddhist statues, among them a 130-foot (40-meter) high reclining Buddha; Indra riding a three-headed elephant; a head with four arms in the cardinal directions; and a three-story pumpkin that you can climb.

 The Park was the brainchild of Bunleua Sulilat, an artist and alleged cult leader.
 He created the park in 1958, using reinforced concrete as a medium for his mystic vision synthesizing Hindu and Buddhist beliefs.
 In 1978, Bunleua crossed over to Thailand, building Sala Keoku, a matching statuary garden along the same theme.